-- 1. Using a plastic scribe, carefully pry the memory-module retention clips, that secure the memory module to the slot, until the memory module pops-up. - 2.
-Slide the memory module at an angle and remove it from the memory-module slot on the system board.
+- 1. Using a plastic scribe, carefully pry the memory-module retention clips away from the memory module until the memory module pops-up. - 2.
+Slide the memory module at an angle and remove it from the memory-module slot on the system board. - 3.
+Repeat step 1 and 2 for the second memory module, if installed.